Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 ## Notes

-*1. VASP is a commercial package, no source code are posted here.
+*1. VASP is a commercial package, so I cannot post any source code here.
+However, this fix is not a "black box", anyone with a legal copy of the VASP source code can easily see what I did.

 *2. The correctness of this patch has been checked against the WANNIER90 (version 1.2) on several cases.

-*2. This is just a trial fix, I have not (yet) get a clear picture the original intension of this interface.
-Any result obtained by this fix should be carefully checked by yourself.
+*2. Any result obtained by this patch should be carefully checked by yourself.
 USE THIS AT YOUR OWN RISK.

+*3. VASP2WANNIER90v2 interface has included `proj_s_` and `proj_s_qaxis_` variables but has yet implemented corresponding projection routines.
+So spinor-projections will be ignored even if they are defined in the `wannier90.win` file.